pavithraax/pavithraax/README.md

 ## 👩‍💻 about me

-3rd year CS student who likes understanding **how things actually work** — not just using abstractions but knowing what's underneath them.
+3rd year CS student at PES University who likes understanding **how things actually work** — not just using abstractions but knowing what's underneath them.

 I've built across the stack: firmware on microcontrollers, SDN controllers, full-stack web apps, network diagnostic tools from raw sockets up.
 I like problems that sit at the boundary between software and something real — hardware, networks, systems.